Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

 \subsubsection{Accuracy}

-With the \textit{query-based} scheme, queried visual features are accurate.
+With the \textit{query-based} scheme, a small amount of Laplacian noise has been added to the queried visual features, and the results are still relatively accurate.
 In contrast, errors occur with the \textit{prediction-based} scheme because visual features are approximately generated.
 Several factors, such as the granularity of data partitioning, the training settings, the number of clients, and the training data distribution, may influence the accuracy of the visualization.
-Two accuracy measurements are considered.
-We use Jensen$-$Shannon divergence (JSD) metric to evaluate the similarity between the approximate and accurate visualization result distributions.
-The JSD is bounded by 1 for two distributions in our experiment (i.e. $JSD \in [0,1]$).
-A smaller JSD value indicates that two distributions are more similar.
-We also use relative error (RE) metric to evaluate the difference between two visualizations.
+A accuracy measurement is considered.
+We use relative error (RE) metric to evaluate the difference between two visualizations.
 Suppose that a visualization contains $N$ feature values.
 Federated visualization fits original $N$ visual features $\hat{y_1}$, ..., $\hat{y_N}$, and returns $N$ values $y_1$, ..., $y_N$.
 The RE of the visualization is defined as:

-\textbf{\textit{Training settings:}} JSD and RE are inversely proportionally to the number of training rounds (\autoref{fig-big-quan} (b,c)).
+\textbf{\textit{Training settings:}} RE is inversely proportionally to the number of training rounds (Table~\ref{tab:2}).
 This means that the global model gradually reaches the overall optimal when the number of training rounds increases.
-On the contrary, JSD and RE increase with the increasing of the number of training epochs (\autoref{fig-big-quan} (e,f)).
-It indicates that the global model gradually degenerates as the number of epoch increases.
-A large epoch means that the local data of each client is overfitted before uploading parameters, which makes it difficult for the server to average differences and obtain the global best model.